Aji Fantasy Peppers – A Super Productive Variety!

 Seed sellers:

 Once you have some seeds, growing the aji fantasy is not much different from growing other varieties.
-However, you may wish to start your seeds 1-2 weeks earlier than other types to allow more time for the pods to ripen (they can take a long time!).
+However, you may wish to start your seeds 1-2 weeks earlier than other types to allow more time for the fruits to ripen (they can take a long time!).

 Unripe Aji Fantasy Mad Hatter Baccatum